MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/quickstart-envelope-reserved-resources.md

 # Propagate reserved resources from an Azure Kubernetes Fleet Manager hub cluster to member clusters

-This article provides an overview of how to use envelope objects to propagate reserved Kubernetes resource types from an Azure Kubernetes Fleet Manager hub cluster to member clusters.
+This article provides an overview of how to use envelope objects to propagate reserved Kubernetes resource types from an Azure Kubernetes Fleet Manager (Fleet) hub cluster to member clusters.

-## Envelope Object with ConfigMap
+## Use a ConfigMap as an envelope object

-Currently, we support using a ConfigMap as an envelope object by leveraging a fleet-reserved annotation.
+You can use a ConfigMap as an envelope object via a Fleet-reserved annotation.

 To designate a ConfigMap as an envelope object, ensure that it contains the following annotation: